xnio94/spaceapps/README.md

 you can download the app from playstor https://bit.ly/324gLy2

-This app was devoloped using the framwork flutter to try the app install flutter from the officiel website https://flutter.dev/ then cd to the project directory and end execute "flutter run"

 ## about the app

 The GreenEarth mobile application can help you switch to solar power energy and be more earth friendly It uses the Power api provided by NASA to compute how much you can save (in a period of 10 years) if you switch to solar energy